karolinaszczesna/data-visualisation/README.md

 ![Mock Slide](https://github.com/karolinaszczesna/data-visualisation/blob/2177a742f15b524b6ec6856b39d7320b5e755d22/gifs/gganim_yearOfHire.gif)

 The animation presents the aggragated line plots of the number of employments in each department over the years 2006 - 2018.
 The plot shows that in 2010 there was a huge rise in emplyments in Production, which can indicate a strong focus on expansion of the organization and product development.
-However, this trend started to decrease later giving focus over to Sales and IT department.
+However, this trend started to decrease later giving focus over to Sales and IT departments.
 The number of employments in Engineering did not vary much per year.

 ### 8. Where are located the employees of the organization?